Early Childhood Iowa

 Funding & Programming

-Cedar/Jones Early Childhood Iowa receives annually legistated funds from the Department of Education and the Department of Human Services.
+Cedar/Jones Early Childhood Iowa receives annually legistated funds from the Department of Health and Human Services.

 These funds are then contracted with local organizations that provide early childhood services in the area, for families with young children, ages 0-5, that live or work in Cedar and Jones counties.
 Community partners provide such services to address area identified priorities in Early Care and Education, Child Health, and Family Support.